-The American Lung Association with its longstanding commitment to lung health and disease prevention, seeks to support researchers and scientists to generate knowledge that can inform public policies and interventions, and promote healthier indoor environments.

-This award is not intended to support political events, lobbying efforts, or legislative meetings.

-This application welcomes individuals at any stage of their research, including early-career individuals receiving mentorship, as well as independent, self-directed researchers.

-The grant funding will be \$100,000 per year for Independent Researchers and \$50,000 per year for Mentored Researchers.
-Both awards will be offered for up to three years.
-Applicants seeking either the mentored award or the independent award follow the same application process.
+The American Lung Association Public Health and Public Policy Research Award is intended to support research on and evaluation of existing public policy and programs, as well as pilot and demonstration projects that inject innovative ideas and provide evidence for the development of new public policies impacting lung health.

-Grants are subject to annual review; awarding the second and third years of support will be based on demonstrating satisfactory progress, as well as the availability of funds from the Lung Association.
-The review committee will give careful consideration of the requested budget, requiring a comprehensive explanation and justification for salary and all other items.

-Grant funds may also be used for the salary and fringe benefit costs of personnel other than the Applicant.
+This grant is not intended to support events, lobbying efforts, or legislative meetings.
+The Public Health and Public Policy Research Award is for a maximum of \$50,000 per year for up to two years.
+Grants are subject to annual review; the second year of support is based on demonstrating satisfactory progress, as well as the availability of funds from the Lung Association.
+Requested budget for salary and all other items needs to be justified and will be considered carefully by the review committee.
+Grant funds may be used for the salary and fringe benefit costs of personnel other than the Applicant.